juank-pa/JKLocalNotifications-ANE/README.md

 The only requirement is to have the AIR SDK installed in the expected folder.
 See [Requirements](#requirements).

-# The ANE compilation script shells
+# The ANE compilation shell scripts
-These are a bunch of shell scripts with code to automatize the ANE compilation process.
+There are a bunch of shell scripts with code to automatize the ANE compilation process.
 The scripts are placed at the `bin` folder.

 To compile the ANE: